Gratitude and Guido

 We would not have Python if he didn't do that, you know.
 If he did not risk his career (most new languages flop).
 If he didn't sacrifice his other opportunities to give us Python (he's a brilliant engineer, and would have rocketed to the top in any normal career path.)

-At that time, what version of Python do you think Guido would have wanted you to use?
+Back in 2013, what version of Python do you think Guido would have wanted you to use?
 Python 2, or Python 3?

 I never got to ask him.
 If I did, I bet he'd have said to use what version seems best for you - he seems like that kind of guy.